-Steamships Trading Company (Steamships) is a committed investor in Papua New Guinea with a near 100 year history.
+Steamships Trading Company (Steamships) is a committed investor in Papua New Guinea celebrating its 100 year history in 2018.
 The group is a well-established business conglomerate with diverse commercial interests and listings on both the Australian and Port Moresby Stock Exchanges.